 If you generate a JMeter script from a recording, keep in mind that:

-- You'll need to change certain parameters, such as Username & Password.
-You can also set a CSV file with those values so each user can be unique.
+1. You'll need to change certain parameters, such as username and password.
+You can also upload a CSV file with those test data values so each user can be unique.

 Step 2: Test Locally with JMeter